-In the hunt for why criminals engage in criminal behaviour and especially why some show such violence and aggression within their crimes, the prevalence of traumatic brain injury has not gone unnoticed.
+In the hunt for why criminals engage in criminal behavior and especially why some show such violence and aggression within their crimes, the prevalence of traumatic brain injury has not gone unnoticed.
 In fact, in a number of studies carried out with prison inmates, the rate of head injury has been seen up to seven to eight times higher than the rates found in the general population.

-A new research study from Australian researchers was published in July 2015 in the research journal PLOS One, which aimed to investigate a possible link between traumatic brain injury and criminal behaviour.
+A new research study from Australian researchers was published in July 2015 in the research journal PLOS One, which aimed to investigate a possible link between traumatic brain injury and criminal behavior.
 By studying the hospital records of almost 8000 patients alongside their first-time criminal convictions, an idea of how they may be related has emerged.

 There have been many notorious cases of criminals whose earlier brain trauma has come to light and in some cases, put forward as a possible explanation for their callous and brutal violence against others.